Through Gates of Splendor

 Through Gates of Splendor is a 1957 best selling book written by Elisabeth Elliot.
-The book tells the story of Operation Auca, an attempt by five American missionaries – Jim Elliot (the author's husband), Pete Flemming, Ed McCully, Nate Saint, and Roger Youderian – to reach the Huaorani tribe of eastern Ecuador.
+The book tells the story of Operation Auca, an attempt by five American missionaries – Jim Elliot (the author's husband), Pete Flemming, Ed McCully, Nate Saint, and Roger Youderian – to reach the Waorani (variously spelled Waodani or Huaorani, known at the time as Auca) tribe of eastern Ecuador.
 All five of the men were killed by the tribe.
 The book is Elliot's first book, and arguably her most well-known work.

 The title of the book is derived from the fourth stanza of the hymn "We Rest on Thee".
-This hymn was famously sung by the missionaries before the men left for Waodaoni territory in September 1955.
+This hymn was famously sung by the missionaries before the men left for Waorani territory in September 1955.
 The lines read:

 We rest on Thee, our Shield, and our Defender.

 Thine is the battle, Thine shall be the praise;